The Man in the Moonlight: Background

 The Man in the Moonlight came between Colleen's work for the Selig Polyscope Company and the Christie Studios.
 At the time, she was still almost exclusively a dramatic actress and had no comic training.
 Her roles up to that point (and typical for motion picture roles for women in the motion picture industry at the time), she was a damsel in distress.

 Preservation status

-A 35mm print of this film is in the collection of George Eastman House.
+A 35mm print of this film is in the collection of the George Eastman Museum.